 Now we come to the most important part of planning your Kickstarter: your backers themselves.
 If you’re an artist doing your first Kickstarter, almost all of your backers will be people you already know.
 The people who will back your project are your friends, your family, and your extended network.
 And before you launch your project, you need an idea of how much money they’re going to give you.
 It’s not going to be perfect, but it’s really going to help you.

 After all, without a revenue projection, how are you supposed to know if your budget is the right size?
-That’s how people end up with 10% of a Kickstarter goal that’s way, way too high.
+Launch a project with too high a goal, and you won’t get anything.